iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 The last three lines may be a little unobvious so here's explanations:

 1. The array is not a type of its own, it is based on object, that's why `typeof []` is `"object"`.
 2. The result of `typeof null` equals to `"object"`.
-That's wrong.
-It is an officially recognized error in `typeof`, kept for compatibility.
+That's an officially recognized error in `typeof`, that originates from ancient times.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
-So, again, that's an error in the language.
+So, again, that's an error in `typeof`, kept as it is for compatibility.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function of the language.
-We'll study functions in the near future and see that actually functions belong to the object type.
+We'll study functions in the near future and see that in fact functions belong to the object type.
 But `typeof` treats them differently.
 That's very convenient in practice.